ec-jrc/lisflood-model/LISFLOODmodelDOC.md

 $$
 SubSteps = \max (1,roundup(\frac{C_{dyn}}{C_{dyn,crit}}))
 $$
-where *C<sub>dyn,crit</sub>* is the critical Courant number.
+where $C_{dyn,crit}$ is the critical Courant number.
 The maximum value of the critical Courant number is 1; in practice it is safer to use a somewhat smaller value (although if you make it too small the model becomes excessively slow).
 It is recommended to stick to the default value (0.4) that is used the settings file template.